joelverhagen/joelverhagen.com/_posts/2020-12-30-distributed-scan-of-azure-tables.md

 title: How to run a distributed scan of Azure Table Storage
 ---

+## Series

+This post is part of my Advanced Azure Functions series (thanks for the idea, [Loïc](https://twitter.com/sharmaloic)!)

+1. How to run a distributed scan of Azure Table Storage - this post
+1. [Disk write performance on Azure Functions](../../2021/02/azure-function-disk-performance) - use the Azure File Share efficiently

+## Introduction

 Suppose you have a massive table in Azure Table Storage and you need to perform some task on every single row.
 In my case, I am using Azure Table Storage to record the latest [NuGet V3 catalog leaf](https://docs.microsoft.com/en-us/nuget/api/catalog-resource#catalog-leaf) for each package ID